winesapOS/winesapOS/README.md

 Known issues:

 - NVIDIA is not supported due to limitations in their driver.
 Only AMD and Intel graphics cards will work.
-- "Steam Desktop" must be launched from KDE Plasma first.
+- "Steam (Runtime)" must be launched from KDE Plasma first.
 This downloads the required bootstrap files needed for the Steam client to work.

-Alternatively, Steam can be launched from KDE Plasma using one of these desktop shortcuts:
+Alternatively, Steam can be launched from KDE Plasma using the "Steam (Runtime)" desktop shortcut.
+Then it can be changed to be in the new Big Picture Mode.

-- Steam Deck = Launches the Steam Deck UI as a windowed application.
-It can be set to fullscreen once opened.
-The desktop environment is still running in the background, unlike with Gamescope Session where Steam is the only GUI process running.
-- Steam (Runtime) = Launches the traditional Steam client for Linux desktop as a windowed application.

 There is also a session for Open Gamepad UI as an open source alternative front-end.
 Select the "OpenGamepadUI" session on the LightDM login screen.
 It has plugins for Steam, Lutris, Yuzu, and more.